Published: Feb 06, 2023

 It’s best to avoid underpaid claims completely or at least minimize them.
 Sometimes you will have claims that must be appealed.
 Being proactive about your coding practices can head off most of your difficulties before appeal becomes necessary.

-Your denial management process also handles your under- and over-payment process.
+Your denial management process may be intertwined with your under- and over-payment process.
 Most claim denials are due to coding errors, and you should be able to spot potential underpayments by checking for denial errors.
 A streamlined process for weeding out underpayments should improve your revenue stream immediately:

 • Use ERISA.
 The Employee Retirement Income Security Act is a federal law that covers self-paid plans and employee retirement accounts.
 It also has rules regarding underpayment appeals.

 Know what your contract says.
-Some clauses, like the “lesser of clause," favor the insurance company.
+Some clauses, like the “lesser of clause," “stop-loss,” and “reduction of charges,” often favor payers.
 If you’re unsure about what a clause means or what it requires you or the insurance company to do, ask for clarification.
+Use the healthcare underpayments guide we linked to above.

-You should understand that courts will not go outside the “four corners” of the document in a contract dispute.
+Courts will not go outside the “four corners” of the document in a contract dispute.
 That means that when a contract is litigated, the only thing that matters is what is written in the contract itself.
-Any agreements you may make with the insurer or arrangements between you and a supplier that aren't included in the contract will not be considered.
+Any agreements you may make with the payer that aren't included in the contract will not be considered.

 The two things you need to keep your underpaid claims under control are the technology to ensure your claims are correctly coded and the personnel to handle the software.
 These are parts of your practice where you should never cut corners.
-IT is one of the most important areas to head off potential underpayments in your facility.
+IT is one of the most important departments for heading off potential underpayments in your facility.

 The American Association of Professional Coders (AAPC) is the nation’s largest organization for the certification and education of medical coders, billers, documentation specialists, and other IT professionals.
 AAPC offers inpatient and outpatient coding, billing, documentation management, and coding instruction certification.